Kirill Serebrennikov: Career

-Serebrennikov made his first steps as a professional director as early as in 1990.
+Serebrennikov made his first steps as a professional director in 1990.
 In 1998 he emerged as a film director.
 In 2001, he staged his first production in Moscow.
-Serebrennikov has staged ‘Plastilin’ at the Centre of Drama and Directing.
-Later he worked Moscow Chekhov Theatre, Latvian National Theatre, Theatre of Nations.
-He has been active in opera staging productions for the Mariinsky Theatre, and the Bolshoi Theatre in Russia, where he has also been a stage director and a designer for a ballet, Komische Oper Berlin and Stuttgart Opera in Germany.
+Serebrennikov staged Plastilin at the Centre of Drama and Directing.
+Later he worked at the Moscow Chekhov Theatre, Latvian National Theatre, and the Theatre of Nations.
+He has been active in opera staging productions for the Mariinsky Theatre and the Bolshoi Theatre, where he has also been a stage director and a designer for a ballet, and at Komische Oper Berlin and Stuttgart Opera.

+For several years Serebrennikov’s career flourished under the patronage of "grey cardinal" Vladislav Surkov, the Putin aide who developed the notion of Russia’s "sovereign democracy": he even directed a stage version of a novel that Surkov wrote under a pseudonym.

-In 2006 Serebrennikov became an art director of the ‘Territory’ International Festival.
-Since 2008, he is a professor of the Moscow Art Theatre School, where he has a class of actors and directors.
-His productions have been presented at the Wiener Festwochen, and the Avignon Theatre Festival.
-His films have been screened at Cannes Film Festival, Locarno Film Festival, Rome Film Festival, and the Warsaw International Film Festival where his film Yuri's Day (2008) received the Grand Prix.
+In 2006 Serebrennikov became an art director of the Territory International Festival.
+Since 2008, he has been a professor of the Moscow Art Theatre School, where he has a class of actors and directors.
+His productions have been presented at the Wiener Festwochen and the Avignon Theatre Festival.
+His films have been screened at the Cannes Film Festival, Locarno Film Festival, Rome Film Festival, and the Warsaw International Film Festival, where his film Yuri's Day (2008) received the Grand Prix.
 His film The Student (2016) was awarded a prize in the Un Certain Regard section at the Cannes Film Festival.
 In 2009 Serebrennikov launched the Platforma art incubator, a platform that supported theatre projects around Russia.
 By 2015, more than 340 projects were staged and released.

-In 2011 Serebrennikov staged Rimsky-Korsakov’s ‘The Golden Cockerel’ for the Bolshoi.
-The play received wide acclaims and was perceived by many as a ‘biting satire’ on Kremlin.
+In 2011 Serebrennikov staged Rimsky-Korsakov’s The Golden Cockerel for the Bolshoi.
+The play received wide acclaim and was perceived by many as a "biting satire" of the Kremlin.

 In 2012, he was appointed artistic director of The Gogol Center.
-Under Serebrennikov it evolved into the world-renowned center of liberal art.
-However, many peers criticized the new director for his edginess and running against the conservative course led by Russian authorities.
+Many peers criticized his edginess and deviation from the conservative course led by Russian authorities.
+Zhenya Berkovich, one of Serebrennikov's students, staged one of the first plays at the Gogol Centre.

-For TV, Serebrennikov directed more than 100 commercials, two documentaries, 11 music videos and three TV series.
-In 2006-2007 Serebrennikov hosted ‘Drugoe Kino’ (‘Other Cinema’) TV show at the TV3 channel.
-In 2007 he hosted a talk-show ‘’ at the STS (TV channel).
+For TV, Serebrennikov has directed more than 100 commercials, two documentaries, 11 music videos, and three series.
+In 2006–07 he hosted the TV show ”Drugoe Kino” (”Other Cinema”) on channel TV3.
+In 2007 he hosted the talk show ”Details (Talk Show)” on STS.

-In 2016 his version of the ‘Barber of Seville’ was premiered at the Komische Oper Berlin.
+In 2016 his version of The Barber of Seville premiered at the Komische Oper Berlin.

-Three plays of Serebrennikov were awarded at the Festival d’Avignon: ‘The Idiots’, ‘Dead Souls’ and ‘Outside’ (2019).
-In 2019 he staged ‘Nasha Alla’ (‘Our Alla’), a tribute to the Russian Prima Donna Alla Pugacheva.
+Three of Serebrennikov's plays received awards at the Festival d’Avignon: The Idiots, Dead Souls, and Outside (2019).
+In 2019 he staged ”Nasha Alla” (”Our Alla”), a tribute to the Russian prima donna Alla Pugacheva.